 - Press the 'Claim Access' button (this will display your API key and your Sendle ID)

-- Complete the Dangerous Goods declaration on the pickup tab (you must do this to use Sendle)
+- Complete the Dangerous Goods declaration on the Sender details tab (you must do this to use Sendle)

 - Add a credit card for billing purposes